 Risk Transfer (Insurance): This involves another party or parties bearing the risk, by mutual consent.
-Relationships are guided by the use of contracts and insurance arrangements.
+Relationships are guided using contracts and insurance arrangements.

 Risk Sharing (Outsourcing): Risk is shared with other parties that provide expert solutions required to mitigate risk or reduce risk burden whether operationally or financially.